Edda Maillet, lehaim, à la vie

 Synopsis:

-Edda Maillet, born Steinberg in 1922, survivor of the Holocaust, Knight of Arts and Letters, honorary curator of the Museums of Pontoise, painter and engraver, passed away recently.
+Edda Maillet, née Steinberg in 1922, a Holocaust survivor, Knight of the Order of Arts and Letters, honorary curator of the Musées de Pontoise, painter and engraver, has passed away recently.

-Secretary General of the "Friends of Jeanne and Otto 1800s", she defended to the end of her life the memory, and the preservation of the masterful works of this German Jewish painter and sculptor, who took refuge in France, was arrested and deported, on March 9, 1943 in Sobibor.
+Secretary General of the "Friends of Jeanne and Otto Freundlich", she defended to the end of her life the memory, and the preservation of the masterful works of this German Jewish painter and sculptor, who took refuge in France, was arrested and deported on 9 March 1943 to Sobibor.
 In 2004, Edda Maillet published with Joel Mettay (Mare Nostrum):

-Claude Borchurberg wants to understand what his words covered.
-For nearly a year, in 2009, he filmed her in his daily life at the Rothschild Foundation, where his radiance marked by high human values left a mark.
+Claude Borchurberg wants to understand what was covered by his words.
+For nearly a year, in 2009, he filmed her in his daily life at the Rothschild Foundation, where his radiance marked by high human values left an indelible mark.

-"The smallest thing, such as the flight of a bird, or a butterfly, was the subject at her place, always of a fresh wonder.
-I remember "her" trees and plants, which she had "chosen" in the small Foundation park, that made her happy just to contemplate them.
+«The smallest thing, such as the flight of a bird or a butterfly, was always the object of fresh wonder in her house.
+I remember "her" trees and plants, which she had "chosen" in the small park of Fondation, that made her happy just by contemplating them.
 Such was Edda.
 All in gratitude for her happiness to live!
-Her commitment to the recognition of the work of Otto Winchester, for which she organized more than 120 exhibitions was unparalleled.
+Her commitment to the recognition of the work of Otto Freundlich, for which she organized more than 120 exhibitions was unparalleled.

-Passionate about Jewish texts, which gave her an "infinite joy", Edda, with a smile on her lips, repeated over and over:
+Passionate about Jewish texts, which gave her "infinite joy", Edda, with a smile on her face, repeated over and over again:

 In 2009, he directed: